Types of Visas in Mexico: Which One Do You Need?

 Tourist Visas in Mexico

-A tourist visa is also known as a visitor visa.
+A tourist visa is also known as a visitor visa or visitor permit.
 This is the most common type of visa for travelers visiting Mexico for leisure or non-business purposes.
 This visa allows visitors to stay in Mexico for up to 180 days.
 A stamp in your passport is obtained upon arrival at the airport or border crossing.
 However, it’s important to note that some nationalities may require a pre-approved visa before traveling to Mexico.
 Check with the Mexican embassy or consulate in your country for more information.

 To obtain a tourist visa, visitors must have a valid passport.
 When clearing customs, the agent scans your passport.
 Then, they stamp and fill in the days you’re allowed to stay in the county.
 Make sure you can read the number of days.
 If it’s not legible, ask the agent BEFORE you leave the customs area.
 180 days are not guaranteed any longer.
 At times, the passport scanner is not working.
 If this is the case, they will give you a receipt with a QR code.
 You’ll need to scan the QR code and fill in your information manually such as your passport number, the address of where you’re staying, and the name of the airline and flight number you arrived on.